 Abundant bogs and water along the Moose River creating great habitat for birds and fish, so if you're a birder or fisherman or woman, this is the place for you!

 Take a left in Thendara on Route 28 at the Steakhouse Restaurant, travel 0.2 mile and turn left onto Green Bridge road in Thendara.

 It's an easy, 0.3-mile walk to the dam.

 Located on the south side of Route 28, the Green Bridge and Lock and Dam picnic area offers about 20 nice fishing locations for fishermen and women of all ages.
 The Iron Bridge crosses the Middle Branch of the Moose River.

 The shores of this large picnic area offer some weed beds for fishing rainbow and brook trout, perch, and sunfish.

-Common Snipe will stir the air over the North Branch of the Moose River.
+Wilson's Snipe will stir the air over the North Branch Moose River.
 Look for low areas which are favorites of Yellow Warbler, Gray Catbird, American Bittern, and Alder Flycatcher.